highchair/artinruins-com/_property/providence-dye-bleach-calendering.md

 Puente led with an idea that in order to keep rents affordable, large loft “nest” spaces should be allowed to have more people live in them and share rent.
 The city zoning law prohibited more than three unrelated people from living together, and Puente worked to change that to allow up to six.
 It was a small but significant win for affordability.

 Puente worked for three years to develop the space and listen to community demands.
-They had big ideas and created partnerships to provide things like a shared kitchen incubator space — an idea that did not come to fruition, but for which there was demand, and eventually became a reality with [Hope and Main](//makefoodyourbusiness.org){:target="_blank"} in Warren.
+They had big ideas and created partnerships to provide things like a shared kitchen incubator space — an idea that did not come to fruition, but for which there was demand, and eventually became a reality with [Hope and Main](https://makefoodyourbusiness.org)in Warren.

 The smokestack was crumbling prior to the complex’s purchase and was shortened from its height of 150 feet to only 50 feet in February 2001.
 A sculptural “intervention” added more height to the former stack in the form of a ghostly empty steel structure resembling brickwork and caressed by metal vines.
-The sculpture is called “Embrace” and was [designed and fabricated by Gillian Christy](//www.gillianchristy.com/Embrace.shtml){:target="_blank"} and installed atop the stack in May of 2007.
+The sculpture is called “Embrace” and was [designed and fabricated by Gillian Christy](https://www.gillianchristy.com/Embrace.shtml) and installed atop the stack in May of 2007.

 #### Other Links

-+ [Providence Dyeing, Bleaching, and Calendering](//rhodetour.org/items/show/221){:target="_blank"} by Jane Gerhard on The Rhode Tour
++ [Providence Dyeing, Bleaching, and Calendering](https://rhodetour.org/items/show/221) by Jane Gerhard on The Rhode Tour
-+ [Label for the Providence Dying, Bleaching & Calendering Co., Providence, Rhode Island, undated](//www.historicnewengland.org/explore/collections-access/gusn/270171/){:target="_blank"} on Historic New England
++ [Label for the Providence Dying, Bleaching & Calendering Co., Providence, Rhode Island, undated](https://www.historicnewengland.org/explore/collections-access/gusn/270171/) on Historic New England

 ### Current Events

-The Plant is managed by the [Armory Revival Company and Armory Management](//armorymanagement.com/){:target="_blank"}, which also manages Calender Mills up the street towards Olneyville Square and [Rising Sun Mills]({% link _property/national-providence-worsted.md %}) in the opposite direction.
+The Plant is managed by the [Armory Revival Company and Armory Management](https://armorymanagement.com/), which also manages Calender Mills up the street towards Olneyville Square and [Rising Sun Mills]({% link _property/national-providence-worsted.md %}) in the opposite direction.

 ### History